 It by Stephen King

 It, the terrifying story of a maniacal clown that feeds on children, has been hailed as one of the scariest books of all time.
-Ryan Murphy, of course, promised an even more horrifying clown in AHS: Freak Show, so you can see why this might be a good primer.
+Ryan Murphy, of course, gave us Twisty, an even more horrifying clown in AHS: Freak Show, so you can see why you'd love this.

 The Night Circus by Erin Morgenstern